 Sensitivity to Alcohol

-Not all elderly people find themselves grappling with the effects of memory loss, but many of them do.
+Not all elderly people find themselves coping with the effects of memory loss, but many of them do.
 The natural cognitive decline associated with getting older impacts the strength of one’s memory in general, regardless of if they have a disease like Alzheimer’s.
-Memory loss can cause elderly individuals to forget how much they have already drunk, leading to higher rates of consumption.
+Memory loss can cause elderly individuals to forget how much alcohol they have already consumed, leading to higher rates of consumption.
 It can also cause them to forget which medications they are taking and when, meaning that it becomes possible for them to accidentally take too much or not enough of their prescribed medication.
 Add alcohol into that situation and things can quickly take a turn for the worse.

 Increased Likelihood of Experiencing Grief